-One very specific field of research in positive psychology which can be applied in the world of leadership, work and organizations, is that of Positive Organizational Scholarship.
+One area of positive psychology that can be applied in the world of leadership, work, and organizations, is Positive Organizational Scholarship (POS).

-Together with colleagues Jane Dutton and Robert Quinn, Cameron set out to research what factors lead to “especially positive outcomes, processes, and attributes of organizations and their members” (Cameron, Dutton & Quinn, 2003).
+The term POS was coined in 2003 by Kim Cameron, who is now a professor of management and organizations at the University of Michigan and a co-founder of the Center for Organizational Scholarship.
+Together with colleagues Jane Dutton and Robert Quinn, Cameron set out to research what factors lead to “especially positive outcomes, processes, and attributes of organizations and their members” (2003).

 POS: A New Lens for Organizational Research and Leadership

-In contrast to many other organizational research frameworks, POS explicitly focuses on positive patterns, dynamics and processes that lead to excellence in organizations.
-While more traditional organizational research is equally valid and important, POS provides a new lens through which to investigate organizational phenomena.
+In contrast to many other organizational research frameworks, POS explicitly focuses on positive patterns, dynamics, and processes that lead to excellence in organizations.
+While traditional organizational research is still valid and important, POS provides a new lens through which to investigate organizational phenomena.

-The inclusion of the word “scholarship” points to the fact that POS researchers emphasise the importance of empirically validated studies with sound methodology from which they derive their findings and recommendations.
+The inclusion of the word “scholarship” points to the fact that POS researchers emphasize the importance of empirically validated studies.

 As Cameron himself pointed out in a recent interview: